zhengqu-x/IPALM/readme.txt

 >>./main 2 a news20scale2 0.01 1 100000 100 1 100 100

+Notice if using IPALM, the value epsilon_0 cannot be 0.

 If instead you want to solve the problem with SMART_CD, and beta_0= 1000, p_N_2= 50, do:

 >>./main 2 c news20scale2 0.01 1 100000 100 1000 50